-This handbook is the main source of reference for those institutions seeking to apply for International Accreditation or International Consultancy from the Royal Society of Biology.
+This handbook is the main source of reference for those institutions seeking to apply for International Accreditation, or International Consultancy from the RSB.

-Accreditation is acknowledgement by an external body, that a degree programme meets a defined set of overarching criteria.
+International Accreditation is acknowledgement by an external body, that a degree programme meets a defined set of overarching criteria.
 Graduates from accredited degree programmes are equipped with well-rounded knowledge and skill sets, making them highly employable both within and beyond their chosen field.
+There are four routes to gain International Accreditation.
+The best route for your programme will depend on the level and content of the course.

-International Consultancy is on offer to institutions that require specialised review of curriculum structure, delivery and student experience, and is particularly useful for institutions working towards Accreditation, but who may not yet be ready for the full accreditation process.
+International Consultancy is on offer to institutions that seek a detailed and constructive review of their biology programmes and student experience, and can be particularly useful for institutions working towards Accreditation, but who may not yet feel ready for the full Accreditation process.
 It includes ongoing support to implement change.
-Consultancy is also an appropriate alternative to Accreditation where visits by UK based assessors are not possible as a result of advice from the UK Foreign and Commonwealth Office you have any questions, please don't hesitate to contact accreditation@rsb.org.uk for help and/or advice.

-International Consultancy involves a review of the curriculum structure, delivery and student experience using the criteria for accreditation as a template.
-Accreditation is not an immediate outcome of consultancy.
+International Consultancy involves a review of the curriculum, delivery and student experience using the criteria for Accreditation as a template.
+Accreditation is not an immediate outcome of Consultancy.
 Instead, it is a point in time review which gives advice on how to develop the academic curriculum and set strategies for the ongoing enhancement of the student experience.
-We offer (depending on the package chosen) ongoing support over a fixed period, in the form of review and advice, as well as identifying aspects of good practice which can be built on.
+We offer (depending on the package chosen) ongoing support over a fixed period, in the form of review and advice, as well as identifying aspects of good practice.